-Under New Jersey's Law Against Discrimination (LAD), it is illegal to terminate an employee because of race, creed, color, national origin, ancestry, age, marital status, civil union status, domestic partnership status, affectional or sexual orientation, genetic information, sex, gender identity or expression, physical disability, atypical hereditary cellular blood trait, liability for military service, nationality, or for the refusal to submit to a genetic test or make the test results available to an employer.
+Under New Jersey's Law Against Discrimination (LAD), it is illegal to terminate an employee because of race, creed, color, national origin, ancestry, age, marital status, civil union status, domestic partnership status, affectional or sexual orientation, genetic information, pregnancy or breastfeeding, sex, gender identity or expression, physical disability, atypical hereditary cellular blood trait, liability for military service, nationality, or for the refusal to submit to a genetic test or make the test results available to an employer.

 New Jersey's discrimination laws cover all public and private employers, regardless of size (NJ Stat.
 Sec. ...